astropy/astropy-APEs/APE17.rst

     $ python setup.py test

-    Note: running tests is no longer done using python setup.py test, but instead you will need to run the following command:
+    Note: running tests is no longer done using ``python setup.py test``, but instead you will need to run the following command:

-        pytest packagename
+        tox -e test

+    If you don't already have tox installed, you can install it with:

+        pip install tox

     For more information, see https://docs.astropy.org/...